The Log-Convex Density Conjecture and vertical surface area in warped products: with radial density

-\end{proof} We obtain the following simplified statement in the case of simple density: \begin{thm} Consider $\mathbb{R}^{n}-\{0\}$ with continous simple radial density $e^{\phi}$, where $|\partial B{}_{r}|$ is a log-convex function of $r$. \begin{enumerate} \item If there is infinite total volume and finite volume at infinity then spheres about the origin minimize tangential surface area among hypersurfaces bounding the same volume and thus complements of balls about the origin are uniquely isoperimetric for all volumes. \item If there is finite total volume then spheres about the origin bounding volume greater than half the volume of the space at the origin minimize tangential surface area among hypersurfaces bounding the same volume and thus are uniquely isoperimetric for all volumes. \item If there infinite volume at both the origin and infinity then any sphere about the origin $S$ minimizes vertical surface area and thus uniquely minimizes surface area among rectifiable hypersurfaces $H$ bounding net volume zero with $S$. \end{enumerate} \end{thm} \begin{rem*} For a smooth simple density the log-convexity of $|\partial B{}_{r}|$ is equivalent to $\phi''\geq\dfrac{n-1}{r^{2}}$.
+\end{proof} We obtain the following simplified statement in the case of simple density: \begin{thm} Consider $\mathbb{R}^{n}-\{0\}$ with continous simple radial density $e^{\phi}$, where $|\partial B{}_{r}|$ is a log-convex function of $r$. \begin{enumerate} \item If there is infinite total volume and finite volume at infinity then spheres about the origin minimize tangential surface area among hypersurfaces bounding the same volume and thus complements of balls about the origin are uniquely isoperimetric for all volumes. \item If there is finite total volume then spheres about the origin bounding volume greater than half the volume of the space at the origin minimize tangential surface area among hypersurfaces bounding the same volume and thus are uniquely isoperimetric for all volumes. \item If there infinite volume at both the origin and infinity and $\lim_{r\rightarrow\infty}|\partial B_{r}|>0$ then any sphere about the origin $S$ minimizes vertical surface area and thus uniquely minimizes surface area among rectifiable hypersurfaces $H$ bounding net volume zero with $S$. \end{enumerate} \end{thm} \begin{rem*} For a smooth simple density the log-convexity of $|\partial B{}_{r}|$ is equivalent to $\phi''\geq\dfrac{n-1}{r^{2}}$.
 Thus, for a smooth simple density the cases of Theorem \ref{thm: Isoperimetric Regions - General} where $\lim_{r\rightarrow0}|\partial B_{r}|=0$ cannot occur because this gives a contradiction.\end{rem*} \begin{proof} We apply Theorem \ref{thm: Isoperimetric Regions - General}.
 The convexity conditions are easily checked to be equivalent.
-Thus, the only thing left to verify is that in the first two cases spheres of large radius have surface area approaching zero.
-However, finite volume at infinity gives us that $|\partial B_{r}|$ is decreasing with $\lim_{r\rightarrow\infty}|\partial B_{r}|=0$ -- indeed, by the log-convexity condition, if $|\partial B_{r}|$ is ever non-decreasing then it is always non-decreasing and thus there is infinite volume at infinity, and if it is decreasing but not decreasing to 0 then there is also infinite volume at infinity. \end{proof} Diaz \emph{et al.} \cite[Thm 7.4]{diazetal} used the technique of tangential surface area to recover a result of Betta et al. on when spheres about the origin are isoperimetric in the case of surface density.
+Thus, all that is left to verify are the limit conditions.
+In the first two cases we must show that spheres of large radius have surface area approaching zero.
+However, finite volume at infinity gives us that $|\partial B_{r}|$ is decreasing with $\lim_{r\rightarrow\infty}|\partial B_{r}|=0$ -- indeed, by the log-convexity condition, if $|\partial B_{r}|$ is ever non-decreasing then it is always non-decreasing and thus there is infinite volume at infinity, and if it is decreasing but not decreasing to 0 then there is also infinite volume at infinity.
+In the last case $\lim_{r\rightarrow0}|\partial B_{r}|>0$ because there is infinite volume at the origin. \end{proof} Diaz \emph{et al.} \cite[Thm 7.4]{diazetal} used the technique of tangential surface area to recover a result of Betta et al. on when spheres about the origin are isoperimetric in the case of surface density.
 We restate it here, noting it follows again as a corollary of the more general Theorem \ref{thm: Isoperimetric Regions - General}.
-The modified convexity condition is obtained by subtracting off the value at the origin and noting that spheres are isoperimetric in $\mathbb{R}^{n}$ with constant density. \begin{thm}[{Surface density, \cite[Thm 4.3]{bettaEtAl}}] In $\mathbb{R}^{n}$ with non-decreasing radial surface density $\Psi$ such that is convex, spheres about the origin are isoperimetric. \end{thm}
+The modified convexity condition is obtained by subtracting off the value at the origin and noting that spheres are isoperimetric in $\mathbb{R}^{n}$ with constant density. \begin{thm}[{Surface density, \cite[Thm 4.3]{bettaEtAl}}] In $\mathbb{R}^{n}$ with non-decreasing radial surface density $\Psi$ such that